AndersDeath/diary2/000-current.md

 # 13 Januar - Samstag - Berlin - 480 Tag der Einwanderung

 Today we visited our future apartments.
 It looks very good.
 Ex-tenant shared a lot of useful information which is very cool.
 He is a person from Great Britain originally and works as a german teacher.
 He is also an eco activist.
-So, yes,
+So, yes, he clarified some questions.